imrafaelmerino/JIO/README.md

 ```

-We'll use them all the time.
-Lambdas are like functions, but they never throw exceptions.
-Exceptions are
+Lambdas are similar to regular functions, but there's one key difference: they never throw exceptions.
+In JIO,
-first class citizens in JIO, just like regular values.
-Sometimes you want to turn regular functions or
+exceptions are treated as first-class citizens, just like regular values.

-predicates into Lambdas.
-This can be accomplished with the `lift` methods:
+Converting regular functions or predicates into Lambdas is straightforward using the lift methods:

 ```